csinva/cookiecutter-ml-research/readme.md

 - clone and run `pip install -e .`, resulting in a package named `project_name` that can be imported
     - see `setup.py` for dependencies, not all are required
 - example run: run `python scripts/01_train_models.py` (which calls `experiments/01_train_model.py` then view the results in `notebooks/01_model_results.ipynb`
+- keep tests upated and run using `pytest`

 # Features
 - scripts sweep over hyperparameters using easy-to-specify python code